krolow/cv/cv/cv-vinicius-krolow.md

 ##Objective

-Work as a software engineer, in web development.
-Always seeking for performance and well structure design architectures for applications, always learning, improving and using new technologies, languages and tools.
+Work as a software engineer/team leader, in web development.
+I'm always seeking for performance and well structure design architectures for applications, always learning, improving and using new technologies, languages and tools.
+Everything in order to accomplish the needs of customers and projects.

 ##Skills